 Local Breaker Failure

 The breaker failure relaying should be designed to remove the minimum number of elements necessary to clear faults.
 Breaker failure relaying is not required to be redundant, but a breaker failure relay should not be initiated from the same auxiliary relay that is used to trip the breaker.
+With multi-function microprocessor-based relays being the modern standard choice, utilities may choose to implement redundant breaker failure relaying at a minimal incremental cost.

 Security Requirements